aut0maticjack/lazyweb/3D-Printing-HyperCube.md

 ### Bed and Lead Screw

 * Tech2C has a video about motors with internal Z screws: [3D Printer stepper motor mod by Tech2C](https://www.youtube.com/watch?v=NmmFoBsSfEQ) but several have found this method to be difficult and ended up ruining the motor or screw or both.
+Vance has had success putting the lead screw in boiling water to weaken the glue.
+You may be better to use a plastic/rubber/wood hammer, not a metal hammer.
 * Jin found this sprung Z nut holder helped her wobbly Z screw a bit: [Z_Nut_Mount_WobbleFix by syahriansyah](https://www.thingiverse.com/thing:2103550)
 * Even Tech2C comments that the 8mm Z rods are a bit flimsy.
 A good 10mm Z remix is: [HyperCube LM10UU Z Axis Carriage by henryarnold](http://www.thingiverse.com/thing:1950819) or using LM10LUU long bearings: [Hypercube LM10LUU Z carriage by diegotrap](https://www.thingiverse.com/thing:2075088)